Indoor Football League: 2020 season

 On August 20, 2019, the Duke City Gladiators joined the IFL after winning back-to-back CIF championships.
-On September 10, the Oakland Panthers, co-owned by former NFL running back Marshawn Lynch, joined the IFL for the 2020 season.
+On September 10, the Oakland Panthers, co-owned by former National Football League (NFL) running back Marshawn Lynch, joined the IFL for the 2020 season.
 On November 1, the league added the Spokane Shock after it was resurrected by former NFL player Sam Adams, with the Spokane team reacquiring the Shock brand following the Empire's folding in 2017.
 The Bosselman family were looking to sell the Nebraska Danger, but no owner was found before the deadline for participating in the 2020 season.
 On November 24, 2019, the IFL added a thirteenth team in Frisco, Texas, owned by the Germain family called the Frisco Fighters.
 The Germain family also purchased the sponsorship rights for the IFL, the management rights of the league's communications and marketing department, as well as a second expansion for the 2021 season in Columbus, Ohio, known as the Columbus Wild Dogs.

 Two games into the 2020 season, the league postponed the rest of the season due to the COVID-19 pandemic.
 On April 13, 2020, the season was fully cancelled.